-The increase in research and development expense in the recent three month period was principally due to an increase of \$2.6 million for personnel-related expenses and \$0.6 million for product introduction costs.
-The decrease in research and development expense as a percent of revenues is due to our increased sales.
-We expect that research and development expense will increase in absolute dollars, commensurate with our revenue growth, but remain relatively stable as a percentage of revenues.
+The increase in research and development expense in the recent three and nine month periods was principally due to increases of \$4.0 million and \$11.5 million for personnel-related expenses, respectively.
+We expect that research and development expense will continue to increase modestly in absolute dollars in the fourth quarter of 2010.

-Significant recent development projects include a family of ultra-low-power wireless microcontrollers ideal for battery-powered systems, a highly integrated AM/FM receiver for analog tuned radios that reduces radio design and manufacturing costs, a family of ultra-efficient microcontrollers for power-sensitive and battery-powered embedded systems, a family of highly integrated, energy-efficient quad POE PSE controllers, a new line of automotive-qualified microcontrollers that enable a dramatic reduction in system cost and footprint in body electronics applications, our QuickSense portfolio of highly accurate and fast-response touch, proximity and ambient light sensing devices, the expansion of our Any-Rate Precision Clock family with both a low jitter clock generator for broadcast video applications and web-customizable 8-output CMOS clock generators, a silicon hybrid TV tuner that supports both analog and digital broadcasts in a single device, a family of ProSLIC single channel telephony ICs for broadband networking equipment, the expansion of our small form factor microcontrollers in a tiny 2x2 mm footprint and a family of ISOproTM high-performance, digital isolators.
+Significant recent development projects include a Class D amplifier ideal for consumer applications like portable radios and docking stations, a universal serial bus (USB) touch screen bridge IC, an EZRadio wireless IC solution designed to be a remote control on a chip, low power capacitive touch-sense microcontrollers, a line of digital isolators and isolated gate drivers designed to replace traditional optocouplers, a digital TV demodulator that combines satellite, terrestrial and cable digital video broadcast (DVB) functions in one highly integrated device, a frequency-flexible timing IC solution for networking and telecommunications applications, a family of ultra-low-power wireless microcontrollers ideal for battery-powered systems, a highly integrated AM/FM receiver for analog tuned radios that reduces radio design and manufacturing costs, a family of ultra-efficient microcontrollers for power-sensitive and battery-powered embedded systems, a family of highly integrated, energy-efficient quad PoE PSE controllers, a new line of automotive-qualified microcontrollers that enable a dramatic reduction in system cost and footprint in body electronics applications, our QuickSense portfolio of highly accurate and fast-response touch, proximity and ambient light sensing devices and the expansion of our Any-Rate Precision Clock family with web-customizable 8-output CMOS clock generators.